 This study examines the leadership competency profiles of successful project managers in different types of projects.
 Four hundred responses to the Leadership Development Questionnaire (LDQ) were used to profile the intellectual, managerial and emotional competences (IQ, MQ and EQ, respectively) of project managers of successful projects.
 Differences by project type were accounted for through categorization of projects by their application type (engineering & construction, information & telecommunication technology, organizational change), complexity, importance and contract type.
 Results indicate high expressions of one IQ sub-dimension (i.e. critical thinking) and three EQ sub-dimensions (i.e. influence, motivation and conscientiousness) in successful managers in all types of projects.
 Other sub-dimensions varied by project type.
 Comparison was made to existing profiles for goal oriented, involving and engaging leadership styles.
-Implications derived are the need for more transactional styles in relatively simple projects and more transformational leadership styles in complex projects.
+Implications derived are the need for practitioners to be trained in the soft factors of leadership, particular for their types of projects.
+Theoretical implications include the need for more transactional styles in relatively simple projects and more transformational leadership styles in complex projects.